FUNPACK

 FUNPACK allows you to perform various data sanitisation and processing steps on your data, such as:

-• NA value replacement: Specific values for some columns can be replaced with NA, for example, variables where a value of -1 indicates Do not know.
+• NA value replacement: Specific values for some data-fields can be replaced with NA, for example, data-fields where a value of -1 indicates Do not know.

-• Categorical recoding: Certain categorical columns can re-coded.
-For example, variables where a value of 555 represents half can be recoded so that 555 is replaced with 0.5.
+• Categorical recoding: Certain categorical data-fields can re-coded.
+For example, data-fields where a value of 555 represents half can be recoded so that 555 is replaced with 0.5.

-• Child value replacement: NA values within some columns which are dependent upon other columns may have values inserted based on the values of their parent columns.
+• Child value replacement: NA values within some data-fields which are dependent upon other data-fields may have values inserted based on the values of their parent data-fields.

-See the introductory notebook for a more comprehensive overview of the features available in FUNPACK.
+See the overview for a more comprehensive overview of the features available in FUNPACK.

 Built-in rules

-FUNPACK contains a large number of built-in rules which have been specifically written to pre-process UK BioBank data variables.
+FUNPACK contains a large number of built-in rules which have been specifically written to pre-process UK Biobank data-fields (also referred to as variables).
 These rules are stored in the following files [*]:

 • funpack/configs/fmrib/processing.tsv: Processing steps